aaronbloomfield/ccc/hws/dappintro/index.md

 1. Load up Remix.
 The far left column has four icons at the top -- the Remix logo (<img src="img/remixLogo.webp" class='icon'>), the file explorer icon (<img src="img/fileManager.webp" class='icon'>), the compilation icon (<img src="img/solidityLogo.webp" class='icon'>), and the deploy & run icon (<img src="img/deployAndRun.webp" class='icon'>).
 At various times in this tutorial, you may see a debugging icon (<img src="img/debuggerLogo.webp" class='icon'>) beneath these four, but we are not going to focus on the debugger in this assignment.
 On the bottom are two more icons -- the plugin manager (<img src="img/pluginManager.webp" class='icon'>) and settings (<img src="img/settings.webp" class='icon'>).
 2. Click on the file explorer icon (<img src="img/fileManager.webp" class='icon'>), right click on the contracts folder, and select 'New File' -- name it 'Choices.sol'.
 Copy and paste the [Choices.sol](Choices.sol.html) ([src](Choices.sol)) program there.
 3. Next we are going to compile it -- click on the compilation icon (<img src="img/solidityLogo.webp" class='icon'>).
 You may notice a green check mark on the compilation icon -- it might automatically compile it as you type (this does not seem to be consistent across all platforms).
 Click on the compilation icon, and click "Compile Choices.sol".
 It should compile without errors.
+    - Remix does allow for compiler optimizations, but we are not going to explore them in this assignment.
+For now, don't select any optimizations (meaning leave it as the default options).
 4. Click on the "deploy & run" icon (<img src="img/deployAndRun.webp" class='icon'>).
 For the Environment, we will stay with "Javascript VM (London)", which means that Remix will simulate, in Javascript, a fake Ethereum blockchain and 10 fake accounts for us.
 You can see the accounts in the 'Account' drop-down list.
 5. Click the orange "Deploy" button.
 It's now running on the (simulated) Ethereum blockchain, deployed from the selected (and also simulated) account shown in the "Account" drop-down list.
 6. Test out the deployment